71 factors can a huge affect on your personal injury claim, settlement and lawsuit.

-I filed a lawsuit and got a trial date.
-We litigated hard.
-A couple of months before trial I settled with the supermarket’s insurer, Crum & Forster, for $300,000.
+I filed a personal injury lawsuit and got a trial date.
+We fought hard during the case.
+A couple of months before trial, I settled his personal injury lawsuit with the supermarket’s insurance company (Crum & Forster).

+They paid us $300,000.
 Crum & Forster is an excellent insurer.
-This is just one of the many cases that I filed a lawsuit after negotiations failed.
+This is one of the many cases that I filed a personal injury lawsuit after negotiations failed.

 Insurance adjusters may look at an attorney’s track record when deciding how much to offer their client.
 If your attorney lacks experience handling Florida accident cases, this may decrease the offer.

 Florida ethics rules prevent lawyers from saying that they are the best.
 Attorneys are not allowed to claim to be the “best Florida injury lawyer” or “best Miami accident attorney.”

 However, there are many factors that can help you choose a good Florida accident lawyer.